-The 2021 Rural Advocacy Agenda focuses on broader, forward-looking legislative and regulatory priorities for rural hospitals that are not necessarily connected to the COVID-19 crisis.
-AHA has a separate list of actions needed to respond to the COVID-19 pandemic to ensure that hospitals are able to continue to provide treatments, front-line health care personnel are able to provide care, and patients are able access health care services during the public health emergency (PHE).
+The 2022 Rural Advocacy Agenda focuses on broader, forward-looking legislative and regulatory priorities that are not necessarily connected to the COVID-19 crisis.
+AHA has a separate list of actions needed to respond to the COVID-19 pandemic to ensure that hospitals are able to continue to provide treatments, front-line health care personnel are able to provide care, and patients are able access health care services during the public health emergency.